- Item 1: Introduction

 Clients will receive trade confirmations from the broker(s) for each transaction in their accounts.
 They will also receive monthly or quarterly statements and annual tax reporting statements from their custodian showing all activity in the accounts, such as receipt of dividends and interest.

-M&C will provide written performance reports to Investment Advisory clients on an annual basis.
+M&C will provide written performance reports to investment management clients on an annual basis.
 We urge clients to compare these reports against the account statements they receive from their custodian.

 Item 14: Client Referrals and Other Compensation